 So the journey to get pregnant began with clomid, ultrasounds and more blood work, finally, after a journey that lasted almost two years, my beautiful baby girl was born on Christmas Day, 2003.

 After having my first baby, my next two pregnancies happened as soon as we had decided to try again.
 I was blessed to not have to re-visit my previous infertility struggles.
+However, I couldn’t settle properly, so decided to confirm this news by getting a pregnancy test with somewhere like Your Loving Choices, as well as learning more about my options and how to proceed at the same time too.
+Though it was quite clear that I wanted to continue with these pregnancies.
+At this moment, I had never been happier.
 But shortly before my third child turned two, my marriage fell apart.
 It had been rocky for some time but I think I was scared of the prospect of having three kids on my own with no job or anything to fall back on that I stayed much longer than I should have.
 Staying at this point was no longer an option for me or the kids.
 We were separated in October 2011.